ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 http://oliverheilig.github.io/Leaflet.NonTiledLayer/NonTiledDemo.html

-It uses the xMapServer WMS service of PTV xMap Server http://xserver.ptvgroup.com/en-uk/products/ptv-xserver/ptv-xmap which needs a tiled/non-tiled hybrid approach (and that is the reason i've built this), together with a OSM WMS overlay which also cannot be requested in tiles.
+It uses the WMS service of the xMap Server http://xserver.ptvgroup.com/en-uk/products/ptv-xserver/ptv-xmap from PTV Group, which requires a tiled/non-tiled hybrid approach (and that is the reason i've built this).
+It also displays an OSM WMS overlay which also cannot be requested in tiles.